aroberge/friendly-traceback-docs/docs/html/_sources/tracebacks_en_3.9.rst.txt

     Python exception:
-        NameError: name 'cost' is not defined
+        NameError: name 'something' is not defined

     A NameError exception indicates that a variable or function name is not known to Python.